Bernoulli process

 Convert :

-Notice: The algebra seems very different, right up to the end!
+Notice: The calculation seems very different than method (a), right up to the end!

 Link to original